J909/radioblaster/README.md

 This webservice connects to a given Icecast radio stream, extracts Icy audio metadata if available, and emits parts of the audio metadata as FCM message to registered clients.

+This project is work in progress.

 1. Install dependencies from package.json: